 For example this:

-It is worth noting any white space between the <pre> tag is preserved, as is any in a element with style white-space:pre or white-space:pre-wrap.
-In order to make our solution the most general, and omit the need for a full CSS interpreter, we're going to omit the cases of elements with white-space CSS style attribute set.
+Additionally, it is worth noting any white space between the <pre> tag needs to be preserved, as is any in a element with style white-space:pre or white-space:pre-wrap.
+In order to make our solution the most general, and skip the need for a full CSS interpreter, we're going to omit the cases of elements with white-space CSS style attribute set.
 We'll show you how you can modify the script to account for specific such elements should you need to.
 Our solution is not general enough to analyze CSS and determine which elements need to have their white space preserved by class name on the fly.

 Consider the following obviously contrived case: